 Introduction

 The global demand for camel meat has increased in recent years, driven by its perceived nutritional benefits and cultural significance (Mohamed and Habib, 2023; Elkady et al., 2024).
 As a result, camel meat has gained popularity in Nigeria, particularly in the northeastern region, due to its availability and affordability.
-However, this growing demand has also raised concerns about meat safety, particularly in the context of foodborne pathogens such as Escherichia coli (E. coli) (WHO, 2020).
+However, this growing demand has also raised concerns about meat safety, particularly in the context of foodborne pathogens such as E. coli (WHO, 2020).
 Notably, E. coli is a significant public health threat, causing a range of illnesses in humans, including diarrhea, urinary tract infections, and life-threatening conditions such as hemolytic uremic syndrome (HUS) (Pokharel et al., 2023).

 In Maiduguri, the capital of Borno State, the abattoir serves as a central hub for the camel meat trade.
 However, it faces significant infrastructural and operational challenges that increase the risk of microbial contamination (Jaji et al., 2017).
 Specifically, the concurrent slaughter of different livestock species, poor sanitation, and limited access to potable water contribute to the risk of contamination with enteric pathogens such as E. coli (Musa et al., 2017; Tegegne et al., 2019).
 Furthermore, the misuse and overuse of antibiotics in animal husbandry have accelerated selection pressure for multidrug-resistant (MDR) bacteria, including E. coli, compromising the efficacy of critical antibiotics and representing a looming challenge in the treatment of infectious diseases (Caneschi et al., 2023; Matheou et al., 2025).